doubledherin/gatsby-p5-starter/README.md

 ## 💫 Deployment to Other Nice Places
 If you're interested in hosting your  site somewhere other than Github Pages, check out the [**Gatsby docs**](https://www.gatsbyjs.org/docs/deploying-and-hosting/).
 There are tons of options.

+## 🎓 Learning Gatsby

+Looking for more guidance?
+Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
+Here are some places to start:

+- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

+- **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.